-Well known people have opened up about their anorexia in the media.
+Well known people have risked opening up about their anorexia in the media to support those those who feel alone with their suffering.
+We thank and celebrate their bravery in sharing their struggles.
 Lily Collins (Phil Collins’ actress/model daughter) has written at length about her former struggle with anorexia; Kate Beckinsale (actress) developed anorexia in her teens following early life traumas; Victoria Beckham (singer) has spoken about her struggles with the pressure to be thin and Lady Gaga (singer) has overcome eating disorders and depression.

 - Missing meals – fasting

 - Hide food or secretly throw it away

 - Not being truthful about weight loss and food intake is another symptom of anorexia

 - Obsessive behaviour such as excessive counting of calories in food

 - Avoiding eating with other people or competing to eat less than other people

 - Cutting food into tiny pieces – to make eating restriction less obvious